Table of Contents

 How to Join the Effort

-Participation in the ATIS/SIP Forum Joint Task Force is currently open to ATIS and/or SIP Forum members.
+Participation in the ATIS/SIP Forum IP-NNI Joint Task Force is currently open to ATIS and/or SIP Forum members.

 To join the effort, you must already be an Individual “Participant” Member of the SIP Forum.
 This membership is completely FREE.